yanivnizan/knowledge-base/src/documents/unity/store/Store_MarketItems.html.md

 ### Display Updated Prices

-In order to display the correct price, you can *always* display the price retrieved from the Market, unless it's null and in that case you’ll want to display the hard-coded price.
+In order to display the correct price, you can *always* display the price retrieved from the Market (`MarketPriceAndCurrency`), unless it's null - in that case you’ll want to display the hard-coded price (`Price`).

 **For example:**